ChenZhongPu/data-structure-swufe/book/src/fundamentals/java.md

 | City | Country |
 | Country | GDP |

-Different from `List`, a map should manage a list of pairs.
+Different from `List`, a map should manage a collection of pairs.
 Let's consider a shopping cart which maintains pairs of ISBN (key) and amount (value).

 ```java
 Map<String, Integer> cart = new HashMap<>();
 ```

 Here we should specify the types of key and value as generics, respectively.
+To some extent, we can imagine a list as a map whose key is implicitly the index.

 To add an item (three books whose ISBN is *7801*) into this cart: